rina-dot/films_scraper/README.md

-# This scraper gets films from kinogo.
+# This scraper gets films from kinogo and rezka.
-Kinogo scraper
+Kinogo and rezka scraper